 7 Grim Realities Your 2nd Offense OWI in Wisconsin Makes You Face

-Award winning Milwaukee DUI lawywers on the hard truths of a second drunk driving offense.
+Award-winning Milwaukee DUI lawyers on the hard truths of a second drunk driving offense.
 See also: Wisconsin OWI stats, 2nd OWI Penalties, OWI Homicide, and penalties for breathalyzer refusal in Wisconsin.

-1. Unlike first offense drunk driving in Wisconsin, any second offense drunk driving must be a crime!
+first offense drunk driving in Wisconsin, any second offense drunk driving must be a crime!1.
+Unlike

 There are no exceptions.
 This means if you are arrested, charged and convicted of a second offense DUI in Wisconsin you will always be convicted of a crime for the rest of your life.
 Whenever you apply for a job or seek a promotion and you get asked the question, “Have you ever been convicted of a crime?” you must answer yes!